websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ### Collection Display

 Use the *collection display* Fragment to display asset collections on Content Pages.
 With it, you can choose from both manually and dynamically defined collections, as well as those defined by a Collection Provider.
 You can then choose whether a collection is displayed in a *grid* or with a list *template* (i.e., bordered, bulleted, inline, numbered, and unstyled).
-See [Collection Display Fragments](../../displaying-content/displaying-collections-and-collection-pages/collection-display-fragments.md) for more information.
+See [Displaying Collections](../../displaying-content/additional-content-display-options/displaying-collections.md) for more information.

 ## Featured Content